-Princeton University Users: If you would like to view a senior thesis while you are away from campus, you will need to connect to the campus network remotely via the Global Protect virtual private network (VPN).
-If you are not part of the University requesting a copy of a thesis, please note, all requests are handled manually by staff and will require additional time to process.
+Princeton University users: to view a senior thesis while away from campus, connect to the campus network via the Global Protect virtual private network (VPN).
+Unaffiliated researchers: please note that requests for copies are handled manually by staff and require time to process.

 Publication: